International Festivals and Events Association: History

 The IFEA puts on a yearly international convention and expo for its members.
-The most recent convention and expo took place in Ottawa, Canada in September 2006.
+The most recent convention and expo took place in Pittsburgh, Pennsylvania in September 2024.
 The IFEA also offers several educational courses which can lead to the professional designation of Certified Festival and Events Executive (CFEE).

+Awards

-The association presents the annual Haas Wilkerson Pinnacle Awards to members in Gold, Silver and Bronze to the top three of each category.
+The association presents the annual Haas & Wilkerson Pinnacle Awards to members in Gold, Silver and Bronze to the top three of each category.
 In 2010, the Pasadena Tournament of Roses received 6 awards, 2 in gold, 3 in silver and one bronze.